 The best place from which to appreciate the bridge is the harbour area at Kyle of Lochalsh, another village whose fortunes and appearance have improved with the removal of ferry queues.
 There is also a superb viewpoint at Am Ploc, above the town.
 Kyle is well worth exploring in its own right, but it also serves as the start of our suggested excursion via Duirinish to Plockton, a beautiful village which, apart from its magnificent and distinctly highland scenery, might feel as much at home around a bay in Cornwall.

 East of Kyle of Lochalsh the A87 follows the north shore of Loch Alsh before crossing the arm of Loch Long and following the shore of Loch Duich.
-On the shore of Loch Long you find the tiny settlement of Dornie with, nearby, Eilean Donan Castle: one of Scotland's three most photographed castles (with Stirling Castle and Edinburgh Castle).
+On the shore of Loch Long you find the attractive village of Dornie with, nearby, Eilean Donan Castle: one of Scotland's three most photographed castles (with Stirling Castle and Edinburgh Castle).
 It comes as a surprise to discover that today's castle was largely rebuilt in the early 1900s on the ruins that had been left after bombardment by the Royal Navy to dislodge Spanish troops in a little known engagement in 1719.

 Visitor InformationDistances: The main circular route covers 132 miles, not counting the ferry crossing from Mallaig to Armadale.
 One excursion is suggested: the 6 miles each way to Plockton from Kyle of Lochalsh.